chavinci-chain/docs-chavinci/docs/developer/node/manually-setup.md

         daemon=1
         testnet=1
-        staking=1   #Set to 1 to enable staking, 0 to disable, or remove the line entirely. rpcport=8422  #Choose any available port on your server.
+        staking=1   #Set to 1 to enable staking, 0 to disable, or remove the line entirely.

 ```
 Save the file and exit the editor.